Bordeaux Museum of Contemporary Art – CAPC

 Recognised by UNESCO for its urban heritage, Bordeaux has more than 350 buildings listed as historic or protected monuments.
 That will give you an idea of the importance of both art and culture in this city.
 One example is the wonderful Museum of Contemporary Art, also known as CAPC.

 This name is due to the fact that it was originally the Centro de Artes Plásticas Contemporáneas.
 However, in 1984 it was officially founded.
-Today it is considered one of the most important museums in the country.
+Today it is considered one of the most important Bordeaux museums in the city and the country.

 History of the Museum of Contemporary Art in Bordeaux